ChicagoDave/ifpress/system-design.md

 ]
 ```

+This is important to extension authors to enable the usage of any newly defined content types within ifpress.org.

 ### Base Content Types

 Any of these content types can be used in a widget.
 Note that some content types contain JSON and would require transformation and others are contextually emitted (not available every turn):